Bertha Pappenheim: Accounts of final session

 Legends arose of this alternate conclusion.
 It was handed down in slightly different versions by various people; one version is contained in a letter from Freud to Stefan Zweig:

 As nothing is known of such a publication by Freud, it is not clear where Breuer's daughter could have read it.
 In the version by Ernest Jones, after his flight Breuer quickly goes on a second honeymoon to Venice with his wife Mathilda, who actually conceives a child there—in contrast to the imaginary child of Pappenheim.
 There is no evidence for any of this, and most of it has been proved false.
 Breuer did not flee but rather referred his patient to Kreuzlingen.
 He did not go to Venice, but with his family on a summer vacation to Gmunden, and he did not conceive a child (either in Venice or in Gmunden), since his youngest child—Dora Breuer—was born on 11 March 1882, three months before the alleged conception.

 Freud's purpose in describing the conclusion of treatment in a way that contradicts some of the verifiable facts is unclear.
 The assumption that he wanted to make himself the sole discoverer of psychoanalysis at Breuer's expense is contradicted by the description of the discovery in Freud's writings, in which he does not minimize Breuer's role, but rather emphasizes it.
-Freud's behavior is compared by some authors with his conduct in the so-called "cocaine affair".
-There, too, he gave false representations not only privately, but also several times in published form, without there being any advantage to offset the risk of lasting damage to his scientific reputation.

 Success of treatment

-Despite Breuer and Freud's official case reports, historical records since showed that when Breuer stopped treating Pappenheim she was not becoming better but progressively worse.
-She was ultimately institutionalized: "Breuer told Freud that she was deranged; he hoped she would die to end her suffering".

 After Breuer ceased treating her, both he and Freud continued to follow the course of Pappenheim's illness.
-Among Freud's disciples the dubiousness of the assertion of "treatment success” was discussed.
-In a private seminar Carl Gustav Jung said in 1925:
+Among Freud's disciples the dubiousness of the assertion of "treatment success" was discussed.
+In a private seminar Carl Gustav Jung said in 1925 that Freud's "famous first case he treated together with Breuer and which was vastly praised as an outstanding therapeutic success was nothing of the sort."